-Brief exercise immediately enhances memory, researchers findNovember 27th, 2012 in Neuroscience /
+Brief exercise immediately enhances memory, researchers findNovember 27, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—A short burst of moderate exercise enhances the consolidation of memories in both healthy older adults and those with mild cognitive impairment, scientists with UC Irvine's Center for the Neurobiology of Learning & Memory have discovered.